opennextjs/opennextjs-aws/README.md

 ## How does OpenNext work?

-When you call `npx open-next build`, behind the scene OpenNext builds your Next.js app using the `@vercel/next` package.
+When you call `npx open-next build`, behind the scenes OpenNext builds your Next.js app using the `@vercel/next` package.
 This package does 2 things:

 - It calls `next build` with the [`minimalMode`](https://github.com/vercel/next.js/discussions/29801) flag.
 This flag disables running middleware in the server code.